 Carolina Cash 5: Players select 1 set of 5 numbers ranging from 1 to 39.
 Players win prizes by matching from two to five numbers, and must match all five numbers drawn to win the jackpot.
 Drawings are held daily with jackpot amounts starting at \$50,000, which increase for subsequent drawings if no one matches all five numbers.
-Since the inception of this game, the largest jackpot has been \$1,346,883.
+On March 30th 2014, an EZ match add-on was created for the Carolina Cash 5 game.
+The feature prints an instant "EZ" match number with a corresponding prize amount.
+If the EZ match number matches any of pick 5 numbers, the player wins the corresponding prize instantly.